 But that is not the end of my story.
 Since the time How Often Would I Have Gathered You was published in 2007, I have been continually finding things that I felt should have been included.
 Among those things was important background information relating to various stories that would make good footnotes.
 I also found, as I have read and reread the Old Testament, that there was more detail that could profitably be added to some of the stories.
 I also found a few errors that needed to be dealt with–a couple of factual errors as well as editorial problems that I felt should be fixed.
 Some of the verbiage also begged to be refined and tightened up.

 I also thought the text would be more readable if the type was a little larger.
 With all of this, I finally reached the point where I could not restrain myself from doing a second edition.
 After reading and rereading, and writing and rewriting, I went to press with an “Enhanced 2nd Edition.”
-That is the book now being promoted and offered for sale on this web site.
+That is the main book now being promoted and offered for sale on this web site.
 I believe you will find it both entertaining and educational.
 In fact, I trust it will be your study aid of choice as you enjoy the Old Testament.
-In 2018, as The Church of Jesus Christ of Latter-day Saints, in its regular rotation, went once again to the Old Testament as the course of study in the gospel doctrine Sunday School class, I think you will enjoy reading How Often Would I Have Gathered You in connection with that study.
+In 2018, as The Church of Jesus Christ of Latter-day Saints, in its regular rotation, went once again to the Old Testament as the course of study in the gospel doctrine Sunday School class.
+I think you will enjoy reading How Often Would I Have Gathered You in connection with that study.
 I also believe you will profit from doing so.